 As this is a three credit course, there is an expectation of 90 hours of reading, homework, and other studies to be done by the student outside of lecture.

 Course and Learning Objectives

-A one-semester survey of the study of plasmas.
+A one-semester survey of physical properties relevant to planetary sciences.